Treadmill Preventive Maintenance

 3.)
 Stand on the side rails while starting the treadmill until you have reached at least walking speed (2-3 mph).
 Trying to get the drive motor to move your weight from a standstill puts a lot of stress on the drive motor.
 This is particularly important with lower end treadmills.

 4.)
 Wipe down your treadmill after use and keep it free from dirt and perspiration.
 Perspiration can cause the metal components on your treadmill to rust.
-Dirt getting under the belt can cause premature wear and damage to the belt and deck.
+Dirt getting under the belt can cause premature wear and damage to the treadbelt and deck.

 5.)
 Do not use shoes that are used outdoors to run or walk on your treadmill.
 Impregnated sand and dirt can cause premature wear and damage your belt and deck.